oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 The demo application can be run with `./mvnw spring-boot:run`.
 However, it has no endpoints defined and doesn't do anything except start.
 Before you make it do something more exciting, first you need to configure Okta and JWT auth.

-## Configure the Spring Boot App for OIDC Authentication
+## Configure Spring Boot for OIDC Authentication

 OIDC is an authentication protocol that, along with OAuth 2.0, provides a spec for a complete authentication and authorization protocol.
 This is the protocol that Okta and Spring implement to provide the secure, standards-compliant JSON web token (JWT) authentication solution that you'll use in this tutorial.
 Creating an OIDC application on Okta configures Okta as an authentication provider for your Spring Boot application.